 Style: 3.5/5

-The hotel was built for the 1960s Olympics and still displays all the flags, Olympic rings and history throughout the property- which we love.
+Though the hotel was built 3 decades after the 1960 Winter Olympics, it pays homage to the event with displays of flags, Olympic rings, and historical nods throughout the property—which we love.
 There are beautiful cascading waterfalls that flow through the hotel and the lobby is a truly stunning centerpiece for the property.

 The rooms, while clean and updated, are fairly bland and decor-free unless you book the suites.
 We do hope in the future that they incorporate more of the “mountain feel” into the rooms, as they have done in the lobby.